QuEraComputing/bloqade-python/docs/getting_started/usage.md

     .rydberg
 )
 ```
 Note that from here on out, you can no longer add to your geometry as the `rydberg` property is terminal.
+This is another advantage of using the `.` to separate the different parts of your program and guide you through the build process.

-From here, you can select the different parts of the Rydberg drive.
+Continuing with our example, you can select the different parts of the Rydberg drive.
 For example, if you want to build the detuning part of the drive, you can choose the `detuning` property.

 ```python
 from bloqade import start